RaisanenMarkus/csharp/docs/part5/part5-1.md

 ```

-As demonstrated by reading the example above, the functioning of a  clock made up of three **int** variables is not very clear to someone reading through the source code.
+As demonstrated by reading the example above the functioning of a  clock made up of three **int** variables is not very clear to someone reading through the source code.
 It's difficult to "see" what's going on.

-A famous [**Programmer**](https://en.wikipedia.org/wiki/Kent_Beck) remarked *"Any fool can write code that a computer can understand .Good Programmers write code that humans can understand"*.
+A famous [**Programmer**](https://en.wikipedia.org/wiki/Kent_Beck) remarked: *"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand"*.

 The aim is to make the program more comprehensible.

 Since a clock hand is a clear concept in and of itself, a good idea with regard to the program's understandability would be to turn it into its own class.
-Let's create a **ClockHand** class describing a clock hand, which contains information about its value, upper limit (i.e. the point at which the value of the hand returns to zero), and provides methods for advancing the hand, viewing its value and printing the value in string form.
+Let's create a **ClockHand** class describing a clock hand, which contains information about its value, upper limit (i.e. the point at which the value of the hand returns to zero) and provides methods for advancing the hand, viewing its value and printing the value in string form.

 ```cs
 public class ClockHand